In the Centre of England

 Lillington in Lockdown

-We are all very aware that we have lived through a major historic event - the Covid-19 pandemic.
-In years to come, historians will have all the official documents they need to write the formal history of the times.
+In years to come, historians will have all the official documents they need to write the formal history of the COVID-19 pandemic.
 It is equally important to record how ordinary people coped, how their lives changed, what they endured or came to appreciate even more than before.

 Lillington

-Using the ‘snapshots’ written by LLHS members and friends, Chris Rhodes put together a written record of the impact on us in Lillington before we forget called Lillington in Lockdown, and some extra items in Lockdown Extra.
+Chris Rhodes put together a written record of the impact on us in Lillington called Lillington in Lockdown, and some extra items in Lockdown Extra.

 Remember queuing in the rain outside Quigleys' butchers, how neighbours came together, the empty shops in town, working from home with a schoolroom on the kitchen table, grandchildren missing their friends, the successful mastery of Zoom and much more, the positives and the negatives, it wasn't all doom and gloom, and including many contributions from younger members of our community.